Monday 10 February 1941

 The operation is a technical success and a strategic failure.
 The aqueduct is repaired quickly, and the Italian base is unaffected because it has other short-term water supplies.
 The best result of Operation Colossus for the British is that the military learns that more planning is necessary for the troops after they are on the ground, not just on how to get them to the target.

 Having stopped at Palermo, Sicily, the convoy carrying the very first elements of what will become the Afrikakorps (DAK) departs for the final leg to Tripoli.
 This is by far the most hazardous portion of the convoy route, both due to the presence of the Royal Navy but also because of mines and RAF aerial surveillance.
 The transports carrying the 5th Light Division troops should dock in Tripolitania on the 11th.

 Australian Prime Minister Robert Menzies, whose troops have been a key component in the victories achieved over the Italians in the recent Operation Compass, has lunch with British Middle East Commander General Archibald Wavell.
 He records the following conclusions in his private diary:

-(a) Tripoli probably not worthwhileThe mention of Tripoli is significant, because, if Wavell knew that the Germans were on the verge of landing there, he might not think it were "not worthwhile."
+(a) Tripoli probably not worthwhileThe mention of Tripoli is significant, because, if Wavell knew that the Germans were on the verge of landing there, he might not think it was "not worthwhile."